kyma-project/community/docs/governance/02-steering-committee.md

 We are aware that at the moment Kyma is steered by a single company, SAP.
 Our goal is to see on the list of members only one SAP representative and four representatives from outside of SAP.
 We commit that once there are five members on the list and we have another 2 candidates ready to step in, two SAP representatives will step down to achieve truly open governance of the project with five representatives form different parties.

-## How to become a member of the committee?
+## How to Become a Member of the Committee?

 The committee is open for any contributors, individual or corporate.
 These are the rules we apply: